SummerJam 2024 ADD

 We learn that the upheaval caused by hurricane Beryl in the Caribbean prevents Beenie Man from coming – Gentleman will perform in his stead tomorrow.
 But, as we are supposed to get lost in the here and now, let's concentrate on this first festival Friday, some highlights of which you'll find below:

-As soon as the rain stops, we take a little walk to say hi to Ivan, who is at his usual spot close to the lake (the waters of the lake, by the way, have considerably risen this year).
+As soon as the rain stops, we take a little walk to say hi to Ivan, who is at his usual spot close to the lake (the waters of the lake, by the way, have considerably risen this year so that the festival staff have asked people to move closer together in the remaining camping area).
 His Jamaican dishes are one of the highlights I always look forward to at SummerJam, but many other food stalls look tempting as well.
 A wide variety to choose from if you're hungry!

 First act on the Green Stage is Omar Jatta, who tells us that he celebrated his birthday yesterday.
 He is a young artist born in Germany (and singing in German, mostly) to a family of Gambian heritage, which explains the blue-green-red flag he wears.
 "Do you know my song Recipe?", he asks while six dancers line up alongside him.
 "I am the opener of this stage, but I see so many people, so many family members, so many Gambians, I feel like a headliner.
 Thank you for having me, SummerJam!"